openshift/enhancements/enhancements/security/security-profiles-operator.md

 The Security Profiles Operator should be available for installation as an add-on.
-Its main function is to install security policies and ensure that they're attached to the appropriate pods which require them.
+Its main function is to install security policies and ensure that they're attached to the appropriate workloads which require them.
 Additionally, the Security Profiles Operator enables recording of SELinux and seccomp profiles, which can be used e.g. in CI runs.